luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 Within the `inputs` attribute, we specify the source of our Nix packages by providing the URL for the desired version of the Nixpkgs repository.
 In this example, we're using the `nixos-23.05` branch.
 You can include additional inputs as needed, but for now, we'll keep it simple.

-The `outputs` attribute is a function that takes the `inputs` as an argument and returns a set of outputs.
-In this case, we're only interested in the `nixosConfigurations` output, which is a set of available configurations for different hosts.
+The `outputs` attribute is a function that takes the `inputs` as an argument and returns a set of well known attributes.
+In this case, we're only interested in the `nixosConfigurations` output attribute, which is a set of available configurations for different hosts.
 We define a single host called `myhost`.
 Please note that the key name might be different from the actual hostname of the machine.

 To construct the `myhost` configuration, we utilize the `nixpkgs.lib.nixosSystem` function provided by the Nixpkgs library.
 This function takes in various parameters, such as the target system architecture (`system`) and a list of modules (`modules`) that define specific configuration settings.
 In our initial configuration, the modules list is empty, resulting in a default NixOS configuration.